falconjhc/APDNet/README.md

 python experiment.py --config myconfiguration --split 0 --l_mix 1-1 --test True
 ```

-The code is written in [Keras] version 2.1.6 with [tensorflow] 1.4.0.

 Citation

 If you use this code for your research, please cite our paper: